alibama/pa11y-libguides/README.md

 # pa11y-libguides

 A couple of streamlit apps to process SpringShare LibGuides for accessibility, vibecoded with help from Claude.AI
+NB: you must have pa11y installed to use this https://github.com/pa11y/pa11y go here and install pa11y for your OS

 ## What This Does